leafOfTree/svelte-lazy/README.md

     - Option for the fade in transition.
 Set `null` to disable it.

 - **onload**: *Function (node) => {}*.
 Default: `null`.
-    - Fucntion that is called when loaded.
+    - Function that is called when loaded.

 - **resetHeightDelay**: *Number*.
 Default: `0` (milliseconds).
-    - Delay to reset the component height to `auto` after loaded.
+    - The delay to reset the component height to `auto` after loaded.
 Might be useful to wait for remote resources like images.

 ## Changelog